grafana/grafana/README.md

 The resulting image will be tagged as `grafana/grafana:dev`

-Notice: If you are using Docker for MacOS, be sure to let limit of Memory bigger than 2 GiB (at docker -> Perferences -> Advanced), otherwize you may faild at `grunt build`
+Notice: If you are using Docker for MacOS, be sure to let limit of Memory bigger than 2 GiB (at docker -> Preferences -> Advanced), otherwize you may faild at `grunt build`

 ### Dev config